How to Create a Chatbot with Android Studio and Dialogflow

 A header image showing a chatbot UI

-Communicating with a chatbot can be a frustrating experience.
+Communicating with an AI chatbot can be a frustrating experience.
 However, with advances in machine learning and artificial intelligence, there is no excuse for not providing a positive experience for chat users.
-These advances allow machines and computers to process, understand, and reply to human messages in a genuinely useful way to the human contacting your system.
+AI assistant advances allow machines and computers to process, understand, and reply to human messages in a genuinely useful way to the human contacting your system.

 A few of the current applications of chatbots are: